akto/Tea-Bach-and-Coding/CODING-LOG.md

 * _001 [18.12.2017](#19122017)

 ## 2018

+- ### 26.01.2018
+  - I only try a few regex patterns for [`validate-us-phone-numbers.js`](https://github.com/akto/algorithms-problem-solving/blob/master/validate-us-phone-numbers.js).
+Regular Expressions are very tricky subject and finding the right pattern for your search is not easy.
+I need to focus more on this subject.
+  - Today I did a lot of things at work and didn't have time to code.
+I try a few reg ex in the night.

 - ### 25.01.2018
   - I've kept writing some code for [`validate-us-phone-numbers.js`](https://github.com/akto/algorithms-problem-solving/blob/master/validate-us-phone-numbers.js).
 I try to write code at least one min in a day.